PaimaStudios/paima-engine/documentation/paimaConcise.md

 Once the builder is initialized the developer can build the input out method-by-method.
 We'll use a pseudocode example to create a concisely encoded catapult join lobby input.

-Of note, the output of the builder will be a compressed hex-encoded string that is ready to be posted on-chain.

 ```ts
 enum ConciseEncodingVersion {
     V1